B9Launchpad/Launchpad/README.md

 ### Note: Please keep Server-Side Rendering in mind whilst making changes or developing this frontend.
 #### What does this mean?
 To keep this project Server-Side Rendering (SSR)-friendly, you need to avoid the direct use of elements that a server does not have, for example, ``window``, ``document``and so on.
-If you require to use elements that are not available to the SSR API, please provide them into ``useEffect`` hook with workarounds for SSR, compatibility, for example:
+If you would like or require to use elements that are not available to the SSR API, please provide them into ``useEffect`` hook or filter SSR with ``typeof window`` checks to provide workarounds for SSR, compatibility, for example:

 ```ts
 // I need to check if <html> has class "dark".